TiDeane/prr-Network-Application/README.md

 # prr Network Application

 IST Object-Oriented Programming project, 2022/2023.
 The objective was to develop an application for managing a network of communication terminals, called prr.
-Generally, the program allows the registration, management and consultation of clients, terminals and communications.
+The program allows the registration, management and consultation of clients, terminals and communications.
+It utilizes the library `po-uilib`, defended under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International license.

 -----------------------------------
 It is possible to start the application with a text file specified by the Java import property.